Subversion for File Revision Management

 Subversion is one of the most respected file revision applications on the market, with a reputation for offering several advantages over alternative products: ease of installation, greater stability, and better file moving, renaming, and deleting capabilities.
 As a result, it may be the most widely adopted versioning system around, and is in continuous use by large corporations and major software development projects.
 It runs on Windows, Mac OS X, and all mainstream Linux distributions.

 In order to install Subversion on your own computer, visit the aforementioned website, and click on the blue download link corresponding to your operating system.
-(In this article, we will be using the Windows version.)
+(In this article, I will be using the Windows version.)
 You can also download the source code, if you want to compile it yourself.
-But in this example we will be using the binary (i.e., the precompiled executable program).
+But in this example I will be using the binary (i.e., the precompiled executable program).

 Clicking that link takes you to the binary packages section of the download page.